micahwoods/atcweb3/content/post/cost-savings-turfgrass-maintenance/index.md

 * eliminate all nutrients except nitrogen for a season (I'd recommend soil nutrient analysis too)
 * more frequent rolling of the greens

 The article includes scores of ways in which you may be able to save money.
-I counted bullet points in the article, under categories such as Greens, Tees, Fairways, Trees, Equipment, Labor, and so on.
+I counted 84 bullet pointed ideas in the article, under categories such as Greens, Tees, Fairways, Trees, Equipment, Labor, and so on.